The Historical Construction of Body Norms

 3.1 Religious Influence

-In several historical periods, religious frameworks contributed to:
+In several historical periods, religious systems contributed to the regulation of bodily exposure by:

-• association of nudity with vulnerability or moral exposure
+• associating nudity with vulnerability, temptation, or moral exposure

 • cultural narratives